tortenairbag/vscode-ansible-template-ui/README.dev.md

 - Add JSON support for variables input field
 - Add YAML/JSON inline syntax check
 - Add Inventory Cache
+- Add hist if result is string or object, beautify json if result was no string

 ## Sources